-This project intends to expose biases and other faults in the law enforcement system that puts groups of people at a disadvantage compared to others.
+This project intends to expose biases and other faults in the law enforcement system that put groups of people at a disadvantage compared to others.
 The outcome of this study is useful for both the residents and the appointed and elected officials of North Carolina.
-Residents can hold the public officials accountable for the responsibility they are given, while the public officials, who are part of a larger system of shared accountability, can help remediate potentially biased behaviors and make better decisions and use of their power.
+Residents can hold the public officials accountable for the responsibility they are given.
+Additionally, public officials can help remediate potentially biased behaviors and make better decisions and use of their power.

 References: